 QIAN CAI (pronounced “chien tsai”) is director of the Demographics Research Group at the University of Virginia’s Weldon Cooper Center for Public Service.
 She is principal investigator for multiple research grants from the Census Bureau, Virginia Governor’s Office and various state agencies.
 A native of China, Qian received a bachelor’s degree in economics in 1991 and a master’s degree in demography in 1994, both from Peking University.
 She received a Ph.D. in sociology from Brown University in 2000.

-HAMILTON LOMBARD is a research specialist for the Demographics Research Group at the University of Virginia Weldon Cooper Center for Public Service.
+HAMILTON LOMBARD is the Estimates Program Manager for the Demographics Research Group at the University of Virginia Weldon Cooper Center for Public Service.
 His expertise is in demographic change, particularly the different components of population growth and decline, and the effect of government policy on population patterns.
 Hamilton has worked in local and regional planning in Virginia and the United Kingdom.

-SHONEL SEN is a Research and Policy Analyst for the Demographics Research Group.
+SHONEL SEN is the Projections Manager for the Demographics Research Group.
 She received her Bachelor’s and Master’s degree in Economics from India and the Dual-Ph.D. in Applied Economics and Demography at Pennsylvania State University.
 She has a strong background in regional economics, populations studies, and public policy with training in theoretical modeling and quantitative analysis.
 Her interdisciplinary research interests bring together elements from the fields of economic development, components of population change, behavioral incentives and environmental sustainability.

 Weldon Cooper Center Contributors